box/developer.box.com/content/guides/cli/quick-start/5-powershell-script-templates.md

 #### Use a JSON file

 The `Folder_Structure.json` file contains the folder structure you want to create.
-As an example you will create a `Market Research` and a `Sales Plays` folder, each with a subfolder `Statistics` and `Big Pharma` respectively.
+As an example, you will create a `Market Research` and a `Sales Plays` folder, each with a subfolder `Statistics` and `Big Pharma` respectively.
-The script will place this folder structure under the `Onboarding` folder.
+The script will place this folder structure under the `Personal Folder` folder for that user inside the parent folder you designate.

 With the `FolderStructureJSONPath` parameter, provide the location of the `Folder_Structure.json` file.